 Google Maps does a fine job already on Android Wear, but if you're in a part of the world that enjoys Citymapper coverage, this app is arguably even better if you're trying to get around via public transport.
 You can get live updates on buses, trains and trams, as well as precise directions right on your wrist.
 You need never be stuck at the wrong stop again.

 Free, Download Citymapper app

 Free, Download Fluenty app

-Turn your smartwatch into a viewfinder for the camera app on your smartphone.
-Set up your phone for a selfie and then use your Android Wear screen to check you're in-shot.
-You can also access features like the flash settings, self-timer and zoom.
-When you're ready, you can even take a picture from your smartwatch with the one-tap shutter.
+This simply turns your smartwatch into a viewfinder for the camera app on your smartphone, so you can set up your phone for a selfie and then use your Android Wear screen to check you're in shot.
+You can also access features like the flash settings, self-timer and zoom, and there's also the option to take the shot from your wrist.

 $1.99, Download PixtoCam app